Atique975/Airlines-Data-Analysis/README.md

 #### Occupancy Rate Analysis
 Assess the average occupancy rates across various aircraft and identify areas for potential improvement.
 #### Pricing Strategy Optimization
-Provide recommendations for pricing adjustments based on aircraft conditions, facilities, and market demand.
+Recommend pricing adjustments based on aircraft conditions, facilities, and market demand.
 #### Profitability Improvement
 Explore the impact of increasing occupancy rates by 10% to project potential gains in profitability.
 ## Data